 Tall men, by the way, tend to favor tall women.
 Not as tall the man, but tall.
 To be precise, men in a study favored women 3 inches shorter on average.
 The desire for a partner who is similar is part of assortative mating — individuals mating with someone who has a similar genotype or phenotype.

-Australia, by the way, is a good place to find tall romantic partners — it has the second tallest people of any nation!
+Australia is a good place to find tall romantic partners — it has a tall average height for adults.
 The tallest nation?
 The Netherlands.

 What would you consider the ideal height for your romantic partner?
 How does that compare to your height?
 My answer for preference: 5 feet, 7 inches to 6 feet, 2 inches.
 I am 6 feet, 2 inches.

 John Malouff, PhD, JD, Associate Professor of Psychology